GusRot/Form-Data/README-en.md

 </a>
 </div>

-## 📝 O Projeto
+## 📝 Project

-Formulario de cadastro com as devidas validacoes. você pode ver no console as informações que voce digitou.
+Registration form with the necessary validations. you can see the information you entered in the console.
-Fique a vontade para colocar os dados que quiser, pois não salvo nenhuma informação digitada.
+Feel free to put the data you want, because I don't save any information typed.

-### Desenvolvimento
+### Development

-Apesar de ser um projeto simples, foram utilizados diversas ferramenas técnicas com fins de aprendizagem, como: Material UI para o Layout, Typescript para maior fluidez das variáveis, Context API para controlar a etapa do cadastro, Function Components com map(high-order-function) nos campos para evitar repetição de código.
+Despite being a simple project, several technical tools were used for learning purposes, such as: Material UI for the Layout, Typescript for greater fluidity of the variables, Context API to control the registration step, Function Components with map(high-order-function) in the fields to avoid repetition of code

 ### Build

-[Acesse link aqui] (https://form-data-wine.vercel.app) para visualizar o build do projeto.
+[Access link here] (https://form-data-wine.vercel.app) to visualize the build.

 ### Getting Started with Create React App